 - Reliable Cash Flow – Don’t let too much of your revenue be tied up in just one client.
-Diversify your client roster (by size, not be category) so you aren’t too reliant on just one big fish to pay all the bills.
+Diversify your client roster (by size, not by category) so you aren’t too reliant on just one big fish to pay all the bills.

-- Solid Profit – Are you under charging?
-Are you over delivering?
+- Solid Profit – Are you undercharging?
+Are you over-delivering?
 Are you a victim of scope creep?
 Make sure your bottom line is solid by having a handle on scope creep.
 Don’t do more while getting paid less.
 The best way to increase your value is with a healthy profit margin.

 - Strong Pipeline – Make sure you have a multi-channel business development strategy.
 I like to suggest a 3 prong approach to consistently fill your pipeline: inbound, outbound and strategic partnerships (and I mean actual partnerships, not favors) in order to fill the pipeline.

-- Outside Perspective – It’s alway hard to see the forest through the trees.
+- Outside Perspective – It’s always hard to see the forest through the trees.
 When you’re in the trenches, it’s a great idea to bring in an objective third party to help you see areas that need improvement.
-Consider an advisory group, board of directors or even a coach like me, hint! 🙂
+Consider an advisory group, a board of directors or even a coach like me, hint! 🙂

-Here’s The 6 Stages You Will Go Through When You Sell Your Agency.
+Here are the 6 Stages You Will Go Through When You Sell Your Agency.

 - Initial inquiry: An acquirer reaches out and asks questions about your agency with the intent to make an offer.
 Your answers determine whether or not they want to go the next step and issue a letter of intent.
 When the inquirer is asking questions, answer honestly but don’t go overboard with it.
 Don’t allow your excited make you offer up more info than what is requested… that’s a very common mistake and never works in the seller’s favor.

-- Letter of intent: The letter of intent is an evaluation of what the buyer feels your agency is worth, as well as a high level structure of the deal they’re proposing.
+- Letter of intent: The letter of intent is an evaluation of what the buyer feels your agency is worth, as well as a high-level structure of the deal they’re proposing.
 Make sure you will be happy with the general terms described in the letter before you move onto the next step.
 If you’re not, this is the time to negotiate.

 - Escrow account: This is something you should request as a way to weed out time-wasters.
 Serious inquirers should be willing to set aside a small portion of the sale amount in escrow.
 For example, let’s say your agency is valued at $5 million and you’re taking $1 million cash up from and $4 million in equity over time.
 You can request the buyer set aside $25K-$50K in escrow now.
 Then if everything you’ve stated is true but the buyer backs out, you keep the escrow money.
 If not, it would be applied to the sale.